petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/managing-structures.md

 You can perform these actions from the structure's Actions Menu (![Actions Menu](../../../images/icon-actions.png)):

 **Edit:** Opens the structure so you can update it.
-See [Configuring Structure Fields](./configuring-structure-fields.md) for more information.
+See [Configuring Web Content Structure Fields](./configuring-web-content-structure-fields.md) for more information.

 **Edit Default Values:** Opens a form to set default values for the structure's fields.
 See [Editing Default Values](#editing-default-values) for more information.